CRISES-URV/eVerification-2/README.md

 --------

-This library implements the protocol described in the paper described above and is prepared to execute a configurable example with a maximum number of shares (5) and a threshold from 2 to 5.
+This library implements the protocol described in the paper described above and is prepared to execute a configurable example with a maximum number of shares (n=5) and a threshold from 2 to the maximum of shares (n).

 In addition, it is provide with a GUI that permits execute easily the following functions implemented in the library:
 - Generate a set of shares from a SmartCard(SC) according to user configuraction (number of shares, threshold and key size).